-- Advise you whether ISAs make sense for you in terms of your particular needs and objectives. - Advise which ISA variants are most suited to your circumstances. - Review your existing ISA holdings to see if they still meet your aims and circumstances. - Advise you on whether to bring child trust fund investments under the JISA umbrella and the opportunities this offers. - Explain the relative advantages and disadvantages of LISAs and pensions. - Set out the way in which ISAs can form part of your estate planning arrangements. - Advise you on strategies to minimise the tax on your investments outside ISAs. - Review your investments from time to time as agreed, to ensure that they continue to match your needs and circumstances.
+- Advise you whether ISAs make sense for you in terms of your particular needs and objectives. - Advise which ISA variants are most suited to your circumstances. - Review your existing ISA holdings to see if they still meet your aims and circumstances. - Advise you on whether to bring Child Trust Fund investments under the JISA umbrella and the opportunities this offers. - Advise you on the options to deal with a maturing Child Trust Fund. - Explain the relative advantages and disadvantages of LISAs and pensions. - Set out the way in which ISAs can form part of your estate planning arrangements. - Advise you on strategies to minimise the tax on your investments outside ISAs. - Review your investments from time to time as agreed, to ensure that they continue to match your needs and circumstances